Protecting pets

 • some shelters may allow you to take a pet with you – ask if it's an option or contact the RSPCA to ask where pet-friendly shelters are located

-• contact the RSPCA through the Pets in Crisis (see below) about temporary care for your pet
+• contact the RSPCA through the Pets in Crisis program to ask about temporary care for your pet

-• if you are the registered owner of your pet, consider updating registration and contact details with the council and flag your situation.
+• if you are the registered owner of your pet, consider updating registration and contact details with the council and advise them of your domestic and family violence risk.

 Help with protecting your pets

-DVConnect will work directly with RSPCA Queensland to find temporary care for their pets at either an RSPCA Animal Care Centre across the State or with trained RSPCA foster carers.
+DVConnect will work directly with RSPCA Queensland to find temporary care for pets, at either an RSPCA Animal Care Centre across the State or with trained RSPCA foster carers.

 To access the Pets in Crisis program, call the DVConnect 24-hour crisis line.